enthought/trait-documenter/README.rst

 Installation
 ============

-Developments versions can be found in `github <https://github.com/enthought/trait-documenter.git>`_
+Developments versions can be found in `github <https://github.com/enthought/trait-documenter.git>`_.

-The package requires a recent version of  *sphinx* and *traits* to function properly.
+The package requires a recent version of  *sphinx*, *traits* and *astor* to function properly.

 Usage
 =====